 The proxy signatures -- typically signed "James…Continue

 The first story I ever wrote for Autograph Magazine was called “David Crosby Flipped me the Byrd.”
 I was proud of it.
 I simply asked for his autograph, he was rude, and I had some choice words for him.
 He had a choice finger for me.
 It was the middle one.
-As he walked away, I told him he should be more…Continue
+As he walked away, I told him he should be more worried about his drug use, as he got a kidney transplant for that…Continue

 I went and saw singer/songwriter Juliana Hatfield the other night.
 I was surprised that there were only 45 people at the show (I counted).
 It was an amazing set, too.
 She was in the bands Some Girls, Blake Babies, and The Lemonheads…but her solo work is better.
-She’s had hits with “My…Continue
+She’s had hits with “My Sister” “Universal Heartbeat,” and “Spin the Bottle.”
+The album “Become What You…Continue

 Two Hall of Famers and an 80's pop rocker played in Cleveland over the past weekend and those shows kept me quite busy.
 First, Gregg Allman started his new tour on Friday at the Hard Rock.
-Since it was the first day of the new tour, I figured Gregg might be in the mood to sign.…Continue
+Since it was the first day of the new tour, I figured Gregg might be in the mood to sign.
+My wife decided to go to the casino on Thursday and I heard that Gregg was…Continue

 It's hard to believe that fifty-one years ago several bands/musicians from England stormed the shores of the United States and ruled the music charts for the next 2 decades.
 Some of these acts decided to celebrate this turning point in music history and bound together to tour the States again.
 Peter Asher served as master of ceremonies as he introduced each act and told stories about each performer.
 The underlying theme for each act was the Beatles.
 Either they worked with, wrote with or…Continue